Shashwatology/IITM-Python-Grpa/README.md

 ## Authors

-- This repository is maintained by [ Shashwat Upadhyay](https://github.com/Shashwatology).
+- This repository is maintained by [ Shashwat Upadhyay](https://github.com/Shashwatology) and [Ritesh Sah](https://github.com/riteshsah235).
 For any queries or support, feel free to reach out.